 If you haven't already, download and install a local copy of BuildMaster.
-This tutorial will work entirely on your local machine so there is no reason to install BuildMaster on any servers or other infrastructure at this point.
+This tutorial will work entirely on your local machine so there it's not necessary to install BuildMaster on any servers or other infrastructure at this point.

-Once you begin more rigorous testing of BuildMaster, you may want to install the BuildMaster agent on Windows, Linux, or cloud servers to better mimic and interact with your current infrastructure.
+Once you begin more rigorous testing of BuildMaster, you may want to install BuildMaster on Windows, Linux, or cloud servers to better mimic and interact with your current infrastructure.
 BuildMaster can be used with an agent or agentless

-For this tutorial we'll be using a very simple web application called Accounts, and we'll manually uploading it to BuildMaster.
+For this tutorial we'll be using a very simple web application called Accounts, and we'll manually upload it to BuildMaster.
 If you've tried our Otter Tutorial, this will be the same Application.

 You can download Accounts.zip here.

-You can of course set BuildMaster to automatically pull from any Continuous Integration tool, like TFS or Jenkins.
+You can, of course, set BuildMaster to automatically pull from any Continuous Integration tool, like TFS, TeamCity, or Jenkins.
 You can also create an artifact from within BuildMaster, or pull an artifact stored in a package repository like ProGet.

 From the navigation select Applications and name the application "Accounts".